 About Malachy’s Soiree

-Your generosity is already saving tiny lives.
-Money raised at the inaugural Malachy’s Soiree allowed St. Michael’s to purchase specialized paediatric brain imaging technology to assist in diagnosing and treating babies who have suffered from oxygen deprivation to the brain.
+Money raised at the inaugural Malachy’s Soiree allowed St. Michael’s to purchase specialized pediatric brain imaging technology to assist in diagnosing and treating babies who have suffered from oxygen deprivation to the brain.
+Future events will fund the addition of new cutting-edge technology.

 Helping the Tiniest of Lives